danielbrock4/Ratings_On_Demand/README.md

 ## Machine Learning Analysis & Results

 ### Feature Correlation
- - Per our observations, there were no correlations stronger than 0.50
+Per our observations, there were no correlations stronger than 0.50

- - The highest correlated features include
+The highest correlated features include:
 - Duration (Minutes)
-   - Is Drama Genre
-   - Is Biography Genre
 - Budget (Millions)
 - Count of Oscar Nominated Actors
+- Genre
+  - Drama
-   - Is Comedy Genre
+  - Comedy
-   - Is Horror Genre
+  - Horror
+  - Biography

- - Given the relatively low correlations we decided it was best to use all features in our data set for machine learning
+Given the relatively low correlations we decided it was best to use all features in our data set for machine learning

 ### Feature Selected for Model
 - Duration (Minutes)